g1879/DrissionPage/docs_en/ChromiumPage/tab_operation.md

 ### 📌 `close_tabs()`

 This method is used to close the specified tabs, and multiple tabs can be closed.
-The current tab is closed by default.

 If the closed tabs include the current tab, it will switch to the first remaining tab, but not necessarily the visually first one.